AckerlyXu/heima/articles/virtual-machines/windows/reset-local-password-without-agent.md

     ![Create FixAzureVM.cmd](./media/reset-local-password-without-agent/create_fixazure_cmd.png)

     You must meet the configured password complexity requirements for your VM when defining the new password.
-7. In Azure Portal, detach the disk from the troubleshooting VM:
+7. In Azure portal, detach the disk from the troubleshooting VM:

-    * Select the troubleshooting VM in the Azure Portal, click *Disks*.
+    * Select the troubleshooting VM in the Azure portal, click *Disks*.
     * Select the data disk attached in step 2, click *Detach*:

         ![Detach disk](./media/reset-local-password-without-agent/detach_disk.png)
 8. Before you create a VM, obtain the URI to your source OS disk:

-    * Select the storage account in the Azure Portal, click *Blobs*.
+    * Select the storage account in the Azure portal, click *Blobs*.
     * Select the container.
 The source container is typically *vhds*:

         ![Select storage account blob](./media/reset-local-password-without-agent/select_storage_details.png)